aka-raccoon/hatch-aws/README.md

    dependencies = ["boto3"]
    ```

 3. Specify requirements for your lambda functions in `pyproject.toml` as optional dependencies.
-Use module (folder) name.
+Use resource name from SAM template, but you have to adapt it to be compliant with [PEP standard](https://peps.python.org/pep-0503/#normalized-names>) (transform to lower case and replace `_` with `-`).
+For example, if you function name in SAM template is `GetAll_Accounts`, use `getall-accounts`.

    ```toml
    [project.optional-dependencies]